tamjid-ahsan/Garment-worker-efficiency/README.md

 - Few insights where to focus
     - `incentive` is very important decider for performance.
     - tune optimal `no_of_workers` for better performance.
+    - manpower assignment in `team`, more specificly for finishing should be re-evaluated as they are underperforming
+    - based on observation of `smv` employees either need training or allocation of time for task (fast and long jobs) shold be re-considered.

 # NEXT STEPS